LIFE GOES ON: AN INTRODUCTION

 1903:

-Alice married Frederick Thomas Reynolds at St Peter and St Paul, Dry Drayton on November 28th, three months before the birth of their first child, my grandmother Winifred Ellen.
+Alice married Frederick Thomas Reynolds at St Peter and St Paul, Dry Drayton on November 28th, two months before the birth of their first child, my grandmother Winifred Ellen.

 1911 census:

 Alice was thirty years old at the time of the 1911 census.
-The Reynolds family were living at Valley Farm, West Wratting, Cambridgeshire, actually on the edge of the parish and nearer to the village of Fulbourn, today a suburb of Cambridge.
-Valley Farm had been built as a stables, but today is part of a huge agri-business concern.
-The four lanes of the A11 cut into the edge of the farm.
+The Reynolds family were living at Valley Farm, Great Wilbraham, Cambridgeshire, actually on the edge of the parish and nearer to the village of Fulbourn, today a suburb of Cambridge.

 Alice's husband Thomas is shown as a horse keeper, aged 32.
 They had been married for 7 years.

-Alice had four children at the time of the 1911 census: my grandmother Winifred was 7, Cecilia was 5, Earnest 4 and Abbgale 1.
-I think I may have met my grandmother's sister Cecilia, or 'Ciss', on one occasion.
+Alice had four children at the time of the 1911 census: my grandmother Winifred was 7, Cecilia was 5, Ernest 4 and Abigail 1.

 Alice was born at Dry Drayton in Cambridgeshire.
-Winifred, Cecilia and Earnest were also born in Dry Drayton, Abbgale was born at West Wratting.
+Winifred, Cecilia and Ernest were also born in Dry Drayton, Abigail was born at West Wratting.
 Thomas had been born at Duxford in Cambridgeshire.
-I met Alice in the last years of her life.
 The transcript for their entry is here.

 Alice's father Samuel was sixty-one years old at the time of the 1911 census.
 The Anable family were living at Pettits Lane, Dry Drayton, Cambridgeshire, as they had been at the time of the 1901 census.
 The road still exists today, off of the village High Street.